brontosaurusrex/brontosaurusrex.github.io/_posts/2023-06-19-Waveform-with-moving-head-via-ffmpeg-from-audio-file.md

 scrot: <https://i.imgur.com/YtrqzeH.png>

-Note: This can be a lot shorter and could make an interesting script.
+Notes: This can be a lot shorter and could make an interesting script.
+It appears as if head is not completely in sync with audio.